 Legal Language Services ranks Kansas as a state with lightly regulated legal interpreting requirements.

 Kansas does not require certified interpreters for any legal proceeding, nor does the state offer certification in any language.
+However, a free, online court interpreter orientation is in development.

 The Kansas Judicial Department defines legal interpreters in the following two ways: